davidkorea/AWS/EC2/README.md

 - Placement Group
     - Cluster, SAME AZ and SAME Hardware
         - NOt all types of EC2 can be placed in a Cluster placement group, eg t2.micra cannot
-    - Partition, SAME AZ but different Hardware
+    - Partition, SAME AZ but different Hardware, max 7 Partition(hardware/host)
     - Spread, different AZ, and each AZ has max 7 instance